 To find out whether it was true, an international research team examined galaxies at large distances, of billions of light-years from the Earth.
 Essentially, looking at these galaxies is like looking at the distant past.

 The measurements came from the Sloan Digital Sky Survey, a comprehensive research effort for digital sky map.
 Will Percival from the University of Portsmouth, a member of the research team said:

 “Today we have only one-third of the final survey data, and they already allow us to measure the speed of expansion of the Universe 6 billion years ago”.

 The survey was based on observations of 250,000 galaxies, but many more measurements are required for confirmation or refutation of the theory.

 The results were presented at the National Astronomy Conference held last week in Manchester.

-The dark matter represents 23% of mass-energy of the Universe, i.e. five times more than normal matter.
+The dark matter represents 23% of the mass-energy of the Universe, i.e. five times more than normal matter.
 It is believed to consist of unknown fundamental particles, which do not emit or refract light, neither interact with normal matter.

-However, despite these efforts the gamma-ray telescope «Fermi» failed to detect such flashes in a large energy range.
+However, despite these efforts, the gamma-ray telescope ‘Fermi’ failed to detect such flashes in a large energy range.
 And the inability to detect flashes seems to contradict the theoretical hypotheses about four types of WIMP.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.